 If you are concerned about the impact of the UK's departure from the EU on your studies, you should talk to your university or college about your options.

-You can sign up to receive updates as and when new information becomes available, which includes information from UCAS about transferring to a UK university or college.
+You can sign up to receive updates as and when new information becomes available, which includes information from UCAS such as how to transfer to a UK university or college.

 We also advise that you regularly check Foreign and Commonwealth Office updates for further advice and guidance.